samarthfunde/Cloud-Native-Weather-Forecast-Application-MERN-Stack-with-Docker-Kubernetes-DevSecOps-CI-CD/README.md

 - Frontend image
 - Backend image
-- Tagged using build number or commit SHA
+- Tagged using build number

 Images are versioned (no latest tag for production).